deepset-ai/haystack-home/content/_index.md

   anchor: use-cases
   title: Haystack Use Cases
   items:
+    - title: Advanced<br> RAG
+      text: Build highly performant RAG pipelines with a multitude of retrieval and generation strategies.
+From hybrid retrieval to self-correction loops, Haystack has got you covered.
+      icon: /images/icons/use-case-1.svg
+    - title: Agentic<br> Pipelines
+      text: All our LLM generators come with a standard function-calling interface so that your LLM can leverage tools to achieve more.
+Our pipeline architecture provides branching and looping to support complex agent workflows.
+      icon: /images/icons/use-case-4.svg
     - title: Multimodal<br> AI
       text: Architect a next generation AI app around all modalities, not just text.
-Haystack can do tasks like image generation, image captioning and audio transcription too.
+Haystack can do tasks like image processing, image generation, and audio transcription too.
       icon: /images/icons/use-case-1.svg
     - title: Conversational<br> AI
       text: All of our generators provide a standardized chat interface so that you can focus on building the perfect bot for your users.